sopra-fs22-group-01/server/README.md

 After each round, Round.java also accesses hands and updates them since players already played with one card and this has to be replaced.

 # Launch and Development
+To help you get started with this application, in the following paragraph you will find all the important information on the used framwork, what commands are used to build and run the project, how to run the tests and which dependencies exist.

 ## Getting started with Spring Boot
+First of all we advise everyone that is not familiar with Spring Boot ro read the following documentation and Guides:

 -   Documentation: https://docs.spring.io/spring-boot/docs/current/reference/html/index.html
 -   Guides: http://spring.io/guides